bhatturam/prius/README.md

 ```
 For an example of individual and cohort analysis (Datasets used in the paper), please look at demo.R.
 Refer the manual for documentation
 of the R functions in the package.

+## NOTE:
+The package TCGAbiolinks, that is used in demo.R to fetch data from TCGA has stopped working.
+This is because the TCGA data has been moved.
+(See post here - https://support.bioconductor.org/p/83999/).